purinchu/kwallet-extractor/README.md

 * other: Any remaining data that could not be assigned elsewhere.
 * password: The sensitive password or credential, in plaintext.
 If not detected it will be empty.

+## JSON Format

+For JSON output the output will be an array of objects, each object will have the fields as described above for CSV output.